phodal/awesome-iot/README.md

 * [PhoneGap NFC ★ 312 ⧗ 2](https://github.com/chariotsolutions/phonegap-nfc) - PhoneGap NFC Plugin
 * [PWAify ★ 269 ⧗ 8](https://github.com/vladikoff/PWAify) - Experimental project to convert your PWA (Progressive Web App) into a cross-platform Electron app.
 Brings PWAs to your desktop.

+## Stroage

+* [hypergolix](https://github.com/Muterra/py_hypergolix) - is programmable cloud sync -- like Dropbox, but you integrate it into your applications instead of using it from the filesystem.
+* [IoTDL ★ 9 ⧗ 8](https://github.com/dpjanes/iotdb-iotql) - an SQL-like language for the IoT.
+* [node-iotdb ★ 19 ⧗ 61](https://github.com/dpjanes/node-iotdb) - Easily control the Internet of Things using Semantics.

 ## Security

 * [IoTSeeker](https://github.com/rapid7/IoTSeeker) This scanner will scan a network for specific types of IoT devices to detect if they are using the default, factory set credentials.
 * [trezor-crypto ★ 94 ⧗ 1](https://github.com/trezor/trezor-crypto) - 📙 Heavily optimized cryptography algorithms for embedded devices.

 ## OS